Home | TV, Print, the Lectern | Portrait of a Yang Aritist | Contact

 Vivian Yang: Author, Journalist & Public Speaker

-Vivian is a winner of the WNYC-New York Public Radio Leonard Lopate Eassy Contest
+Vivian is a winner of the WNYC-New York Public Radio Leonard Lopate Eassy Contest.
+Read the winning entry on WNYC.org here

 Vivian participated in a 2008 Lower Manhattan Cultural Council program for artists.